Photographers are hired for brains and not gear

 Warning About Other Pros

-Too many seasoned pros try and tell those beginning to charge rates similar to their rates.
-It takes some time to establish your style; it will be challenging to get reasonable rates.
-With this said, you also need to be sure you are charging enough to make a living.
+Too many seasoned pros try to tell those beginning to charge similar rates.
+Establishing your style will take time; getting reasonable rates will be challenging.
+You must also be sure you are charging enough to make a living.
 Building your clients takes time, so I recommend keeping your overhead as low as possible when starting.

 Tips for contacting professional photographers for help